Chapter 22 : Fighting with Scorpius

 "Probably wise, too," Roxanne added.
 "Groping a girl's chest is strictly fourth date material."

-reason could we have to wander down a deserted corridor and interrupt our cousin like this?"
-James asked Scorpius.
+The corner of James' mouth twitched.
+“Oh, what possible reason could we have to wander down a deserted corridor and interrupt our cousin like this?" he asked.

 "That depends,” Scorpius said dryly.
-"Were you interrupting her, or me?"
+"Were you interrupting her or me?"

 James grinned.
 "Well… I'd have to say both, wouldn't you, Roxanne?"